Brian Wilson: 1982–1991: Second Landy intervention and Brian Wilson

 As Wilson's recovery consolidated, he participated in recording The Beach Boys (June 1985), a release touted as his "comeback".
 He then curtailed regular collaborations with the band to pursue a solo career under Landy's guidance.
 In 1986, he worked with former collaborator Gary Usher at Usher's studio, producing roughly a dozen songs—most unreleased—with one track, "Let's Go to Heaven in My Car", appearing on the Police Academy 3 (1986) soundtrack.
 This body of work became known as "the Wilson Project".

 Wilson occasionally rejoined his bandmates on stage and performed his first ever solo gigs at several charity concerts around Los Angeles.
 In January 1987, he accepted a solo contract from Sire Records president Seymour Stein, who mandated co-production by multi-instrumentalist Andy Paley to keep Wilson focused.
 In return, Landy was allowed to serve as executive producer.
 Other producers, including Russ Titelman and Lenny Waronker, soon joined the project, and conflicts with Landy emerged.
 Released in July 1988, Brian Wilson received favorable reviews and moderate sales, peaking at number 52 in the U.S. The album featured "Rio Grande", an eight-minute Western suite reminiscent of songs from Smile.
 Its release was largely overshadowed by the controversy surrounding Landy and the success of the Beach Boys' "Kokomo", their first number-one hit since "Good Vibrations" and the first without Wilson's involvement.

 In 1989, Wilson and Landy formed the company Brains and Genius.
 By then, Landy was no longer legally recognized as Wilson's therapist and had surrendered his California psychology license.
 Together, they worked on Wilson's second solo album, Sweet Insanity, with Landy co-writing nearly all the material.
 Sire rejected the album due to Landy's lyrics and the inclusion of Wilson's rap song "Smart Girls".
 In May 1989, Wilson recorded "Daddy's Little Girl" for the film She's Out of Control, and in June, he was among the featured guests on the charity single "The Spirit of the Forest".

-By 1990, Wilson was estranged from the Beach Boys, with his bandmates scheduling recording sessions without him and twice rejecting his offers to produce an album, according to Brother Records president Elliot Lott.
+By 1990, he was estranged from the Beach Boys, with his bandmates scheduling recording sessions without him and twice rejecting his offers to produce an album, according to Brother Records president Elliot Lott.
 After a conservatorship suit filed by his family in May 1991, Wilson and Landy's partnership was dissolved in December, followed by a restraining order.